mvahaste/unit-ci-testing/README.md

 This project includes GitHub Actions for continuous integration.

-It automatically runs tests whenever changes are pushed to the repository and adds the test report to the job summary.
+It automatically runs tests whenever changes are pushed to the repository, generates a test report with `pytest-md` and `pytest-emoji`, and adds it to the job summary.

 ### Example